bitprj/BitUniversity/Week1-Introduction/README.md

 # <div align="center"> Week 1: Introduction to Digital History</div>

 ## About this Course
 Welcome to Week 1 of the Introduction to Digital History.
-This is an exciting step we will be taking into understanding the world of digital data and how to use it analyze it.
+This is an exciting step we will be taking into understanding the world of digital data and how to use and analyze it.

 Before we get started, first let's dive into exactly what this course is:

 The first class of the weeks consists of discussion and research on about related topics that vary from historical to recently recorded datasets.

 The second class of the weeks are meant to help prepare for these discussions.
 This portion of the course is a venture BitProject and California State Fullerton have begun to introduce the humanities curriculum with modern analytical thinking tools, primarily implemented through programming.

+### Our Toolkit
+- Python and Numpy
+- Pandas for DataFrame Processing
+- Matplotlib for simple visualizations
+- Seaborn for advanced visualizations

 ### Tutorials:
 There are 7 Tutorials in this course.
 These tutorials will focus on helping you understand the tools used for working with and analyzing data.
 This analysis will range from beginner friendly to intuition based visualizations.